Help Keep Wildlife Wild – Don’t Feed the Geese!

 - Large numbers of waterfowl in one area can damage the natural environment.
 It can contribute to over-grazing, trampled vegetation, and soil erosion in our parks.

 - Excess uneaten food can spoil, which can poison wildlife and lead to bacterial growth in the water.

 Keep them Healthy

 Feeding waterfowl can negatively impact their health and survival.

-- Waterfowl lose their natural fear of humans, which is crucial to their survival and the maintenance of their instinctual behaviors.
+- Waterfowl lose their natural fear of humans, which is crucial to their survival and the maintenance of their instinctual behaviours.
 Animals that retain wild characteristics have higher rates of survival in urban settings as they do not depend on hand-outs for food and shelter.

 - Feeding waterfowl can cause dietary and digestive problems for the birds.